Dr Judith Hanks

 - Position: Associate Professor in Language Education

-- Areas of expertise: Teacher Education & CPD; Practitioner Research & Exploratory Practice (Wellbeing, Identity, Trust, and Intercultural Issues in EAP & CPD); Integrating Research & Pedagogy
+- Areas of expertise: Teacher Education & CPD; Co-production, Practitioner Research & Exploratory Practice in EAP, ELT, TESOL; Wellbeing, Identity, Trust; Intercultural Issues in CPD; Integrating Research & Pedagogy.

 - Email: J.I.Hanks@education.leeds.ac.uk